22 October 2024

 Corona disaster

-In 2020, the coronavirus emerged and demand for Swipeguide's services almost completely ground to a halt.
-Ultimately, July 2020 is a Corona Bridging Loan (COL) requested and received via ROM InWest.
-For approval of the application, all kinds of detailed information was requested, such as a business plan and a feasibility analysis.
-The loan received is an important reason that the company survived the corona crisis.
-Ultimately, the loan was fully repaid at the end of August 2024 when Swipeguide was acquired by L2L.
+In 2020, the corona virus surfaced and demand for Swipeguide's services came to a virtual standstill.
+Finally, July 2020, a Corona Bridging Loan (COL) was applied for and received through ROM InWest.
+A variety of detailed information was requested for approval of the application, think a business plan and a feasibility analysis.
+The loan received is a major reason the company survived the corona crisis.
+Eventually, the loan was fully repaid by the end of August 2024 upon L2L's acquisition of Swipeguide.

 ROM InWest as COL executor